 |Bore Pump Replacement

-The replacement bore pump has been designed using the measured Flow (m3/hr) and Head (m) as tested.
+The replacement of the bore pump has been designed using the measured Flow (m3/hr) and Head (m) as tested.
 As this pump has been sized using the measured flow and head, the result is a smaller motor size with greater efficiency.
-A variable speed drive was not suitable in this case as Submersibles require longer cable lengths.
-In that case, a sine filter would be required to reduce the rate of Voltage change.
-Network distortion can also be a problem and to avoid this you would need a low harmonic VSD, which are more expensive.
+A variable speed drive (VSD) was not suitable in this case as Submersible pumps require longer cable lengths.
+In that case, a sine filter would be required to reduce the rate of voltage change.
+Network distortion can also be a problem and to avoid this you would need a low harmonic VSD, which is more expensive.
 It is generally simpler to look for total pump replacement when looking at reducing energy consumption on a submersible pump.

-The specification of the diesel motor shows fuel consumption of 1.88L/hr when operating at 100% and the cost of operation at $1.50/L. Based on current operational figures a significant saving of 53,849kWh and $8,352 in operating costs could be achieved.
-The energy audit identified total consumptions savings of 63,088kWh, cost savings of $10,804 with a potential reduction in emissions of 58t/CO2 per annum.
+The specification of the diesel motor shows a fuel consumption of 1.88L/hr when operating at 100% and the cost of operation at $1.50/L. Based on current operational figures a significant saving of 53,849kWh and $8,352 in operating costs could be achieved.

 An energy audit is a good investment